SloPal: A 60-Million-Word Slovak Parliamentary Corpus with Aligned Speech and Fine-Tuned ASR Models: Future Work

 \subsection{Limitations}

 Whisper models are known to hallucinate due to their architecture.
 While the base model often repeated words like "Ďakujem," our fine-tuned models occasionally produced sequences such as "Pán poslanec," reflecting a bias toward parliamentary speech.
 We recommend adopting an approach similar to Faster Whisper \cite{systran_faster-whisper}, where compression ratio checks during inference can trigger a re-decode with adjusted temperature to mitigate hallucinations.
 Additionally, when encountering unknown words or phrases, the model may substitute them with parliamentary terms.
 For example, in one Common Voice sample with the transcript "ostrov Nihau" the model predicted "ostrov Mihál" where "Mihál" is a former politician's surname.
-We assume that similar cases are likely to happen.

-Since the fine-tuning process updated all model parameters, the model shifted strongly toward Slovak.
-While we did not quantify the effect, we observed degraded English transcription performance, suggesting a loss of multilingual capability.
+Similar substitutions are expected in domains with vocabulary outside the parliamentary register.